-To conduct research at Saint Luke’s Hospital (SLH), UMKC School of Medicine (SOM) residents/fellows must initiate the research approval process at least 2 months prior to research project start date.
-Residents/fellows must complete applicable items to initiate a research project and obtain Institutional Review Board (IRB) approval.
+To conduct research at Saint Luke’s Hospital (SLH), UMKC School of Medicine (SOM) residents/fellows/students must initiate the research approval process at least 2 months prior to research project start date.
+Residents/fellows/students must complete applicable items to initiate a research project and obtain Institutional Review Board (IRB) approval.

 - Residents must complete the required Collaborative Institutional Training Initiative (CITI) training before beginning their research.